matthewdeaves/willow/README.md

 #Change directory
 cd willow/

-#start the docker containers (-d is detached so they run in background)
-docker compose up -d

 #Run the setup script
 ./setup_dev_env.sh

 ```

-The development environment will be setup and you can visit [http://localhost:8080](http://localhost:8080) to see the front end site for Willow CMS.
+On your first run, the development environment will be setup and you can visit [http://localhost:8080](http://localhost:8080) to use Willow CMS.
+On subsequent runs of `setup_dev_env.sh` you are given options to wipe the container volumes, rebuild docker containers or restart the docker containers.

 Login to the Willow CMS admin area at [http://localhost:8080/admin](http://localhost:8080/admin) using `admin@test.com` & `password`.